‘Libraries and Rural Touring Arts’ – maximising the potential of our nation’s libraries.

 - Deliver the project in line with the NRTF’s mission statement and commitments to the Rural Touring Sector

-This project has been made possible by a grant from Arts Council England’s Lottery-funded Strategic Touring Programme.
+This project has been made possible thanks to funding from Arts Council England.

 Whatever your sector, organisation or role – if you want to know more about this project, how you can get involved or benefit from any of the opportunities listed above please contact: